Secrets of Optimising Gambling Sites – Bonuses

 The Benefit of Segregating Gains – Loss Aversion

-However, hedonic framing tells us that two individual gains are perceived to be more valuable than a single larger gain of the same total amount.
+However, hedonic framing tells us that two separate gains are perceived to be more valuable than a single larger gain of the same total amount.
 This means you should always segregate gains and especially small gains as the gain curve is steepest near the origin (see diagram below).
 This suggests that gambling sites would be better to focus on offering a series of small bonuses rather than a single large bonus.

 - Focus on offering a series of small bonuses rather than a single large bonus as this will be perceived to have significantly greater value to customers.